Kelley Turner is the SVP of Global Customer Success at Vitally and a member of the Success Network.

 1. Start with a clear goal

 A common pitfall I’ve noticed in survey creation is the lack of a clearly defined goal.
-I always say, “Don’t ask about things you’re not able to or willing to to change.”
+I always say, “Don’t ask about things you’re not able to or willing to change.”
 Companies should focus on gathering actionable insights that will inform specific improvements.

 When customer feedback is tied directly to actionable items — such as product enhancements, customer service improvements, or onboarding processes — it enables businesses to refine their strategies in real time.